 ADDITION TO SAN DIEGO

-Being the 5/2 of the NW/+ of P.L.
-1342
+Being the 5% of the NW+ of P.L.
+1342 Surveyed By ON SANFORD CML ENGINEER April 1889 Recorded by Request of J.H.
+Gruson.

-Surveyed By

-ON SANFORD

-CML ENGINEER

-April 1849

-Recorded by Request of

-J.H.
-Gulon.

-Threbyarty hus this is a correct copy of the original map on file wie the Gunty Recorders office Henry Dry an
+Threbyarky has this is a corner copy of the original may on file we